 - Malware.
 Malware basically just means “malicious software,” and it is everywhere.
 Hackers can employ various types of malware to achieve some of their nefarious goals across all different sectors.
 Whether they want to break into a corporate network, steal customer data, take over a website, or gain access to privileged accounts.
 There are all different types of malware.
-Ransomware is a type of malware that can encrypt computers and demand a payment for their decryption.
+Ransomware is a type of malware that can encrypt notebook and desktop computers and demand a payment for their decryption.
 Remote access trojans can lie dormant in systems and then completely take them over, giving the hacker the sort of control he would have as if he were physically sitting at the keyboard.

 - Humans.
 Like it or not, human users are still the largest vulnerability present to any protected system.
 A computer network can be very secure, but the humans who protect it and use it are not infallible, and are susceptible to human failings.
 If a hacker can influence someone to click on a sketchy link or install a malicious program, they can still gain access to the system.
 The human vulnerability is one huge reason why every organization (especially governmental agencies) should make cybersecurity a key point to teach every employee.
 If employees are well learned about their organization’s cybersecurity practices, they are less likely to fall victim to hacking schemes.

 - Phishing.
 Phishing (and spear phishing) is still one of the main ways hackers find their way into protected systems.
 All it takes is an email appearing to be from an important person within the organization, and an unsuspecting employee could click on a link or install a malicious file from an email.
 This is all it takes for hackers to gain access to systems and do monumental damage.